tikv/rfcs/text/2018-10-25-tikv-client-rust.md

 ## Naming

-The [Rust API Guidelines](https://rust-lang-nursery.github.io/api-guidelines/naming.html) do not perscribe any particular crate name convention.
+The [Rust API Guidelines](https://rust-lang-nursery.github.io/api-guidelines/naming.html) do not prescribe any particular crate name convention.

 We choose to name the crate `tikv-client`.
 Choosing to seperate `tikv` and `client` helps potentially unfamiliar users to immediately understand the intent of the package. `tikvclient`, while understandable, is not immediately parsable by a human.